Eco-Gaming/PrivateGram/README.md

 Disclaimer: I don't know much about Android App development, so this is more of project for learning and might not turn out to be all that great of an app.

 ## Roadmap
-- display 3 wide grid with posts on profile view (-> PullRefreshLayout)
+- ~~display 3 wide grid with posts on profile view~~ done
+- Post view
 - implement settings
 	- theme
 	- instance selector
 - implement search for tags
 - lock button and textfield while loading profile
+- PullRefreshLayout for feeds?
 - ...
 - cache results, etc. for more efficient operation